TESOL TEFL Reviews - Video Testimonial - Rachel

 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.

-This final Unit for the TEFL course focuses on Troubleshooting.
-This includes the sorts of common problems you as a teacher may have in different sized classrooms or with the progression of your students.
-Before starting, all activity ideas are in the course materials.
-I won?t be re-writing these because they are already well written and are easy to refer back to.
+This includes the sorts of common problems you as a teacher may have in different sized classrooms or with the progression of your student.

 1. New Groups ?
 Students don?t know each other and don?t know how an EFL (English as a Foreign Language) class works